bespinian/serverless-testing-workshop/README.md

 1. Change something about the function code and apply again to publish a new version (notice the `publish: true` flag in `function.tf`)
 1. Visit the [CodeDeploy UI](https://console.aws.amazon.com/codesuite/codedeploy/applications)
 1. Choose your application
-1. Click "Create deployment" and choose "Use AppSpec editor" with "YAML"
+1. Click "Create deployment" and pick "Use AppSpec editor" with "YAML"
 1. Enter the following code into the text field (replacing `RESOURCE_SUFFIX` with the suffix you chose):

    ```yml